londelec/leandcxmlman/source/sections/HardwareCfg/uart.rst

 		Time interval in seconds between received and sent message in case serial port is used to communicate to only one outstation.
 		Transmit delay is automatically adjusted depending on a number of outstations being communicated to via the serial port.
 		Disabled stations are excluded from dynamic transmit delay calculation.
-		Default value 0 disables dynamic transmit delay feature and :xmlref:`TxDelay` value is used.
+		Default value 0 disables dynamic transmit delay feature and :ref:`<ref-UARTTxDelay>` value is used.
-		:inlinetip:`Attribute is optional and doesn't have to be included in configuration,` :xmlref:`TxDelay` :inlinetip:`value value will be used if omitted.`
+		:inlinetip:`Attribute is optional and doesn't have to be included in configuration,` :ref:`<ref-UARTTxDelay>` \ :inlinetip:`value value will be used if omitted.`

    * :attr:     :xmlref:`MaxStations`
      :val:      1...64
      :def:      8
      :desc:     Maximal number of stations for a dynamic transmit delay.
-		If a number of outstations exceed the configured value, automatic transmit delay adjustment is disabled and :xmlref:`TxDelay` value is used.
+		If a number of outstations exceed the configured value, automatic transmit delay adjustment is disabled and :ref:`<ref-UARTTxDelay>` value is used.
 		Disabled stations are excluded from dynamic transmit delay calculation.
 		:inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`